akka/akka-persistence-cassandra/docs/src/main/paradox/events-by-tag.md

 In both cases the query will go back and search for the delayed events.
 The search for missing events is an expensive operation so it is advised not to set the `eventual-consistency-delay` too low as it increased the liklihood of missed events.

+@@@ warning

+Back tracking only goes back to the offset the query is started from.
+Meaning that if a query is restarted from an offset and there have been events delayed greater than the `eventual-consistency-delay` those events will not be delivered.

+@@@

+### What can delay events?

+Events can be delayed for many reasons:

+* GC pause between serializing the event in the Akka node and writing it to the database
+* Event waiting to be written as part of a batch to the `tag_views` table
+* Out of sync clocks
+* Overloaded database

+#### Overloaded database

+Typical write timeouts for Cassandra are between 2 and 10 seconds.
+If these timeouts are hit when writing to the `tag_views` table it means that by the time the write is retried the event will have been delayed by 2-10 seconds while the original write timed out.

+Normally these delayed events will be picked up by [back tracking](#back-tracking) but if the events by tag query is restarted from a later offset then back tracking won't see these delayed events.

 ## Back tracking

 If another event for the same persistence id is received the sequence number is used to detect that an event has been missed.